 When it comes to fine fescue, it’s a collective term used to describe various grasses with thin, needle-like leaves.
 They are best suited for midwestern and coastal regions with moderately humid, cool conditions.
 In Missouri, fine fescue is a good option for areas that are too shady for other cool-season grasses.

-You’ll appreciate fine fescue’s shade tolerance, fine texture, and low maintenance requirements.
+Fine Fescue also has great shade tolerance, fine texture, and low maintenance requirements.
 Fine fescue has a medium to dark green color and is known for being easy to grow, having the finest leaves, and tolerating infrequent mowing.

 While the fine fescue variety includes chewings, hard, sheep, and creeping red, they all share some common traits including shade tolerance, low fertilizer and mowing requirements, and fine texture.
 They also tolerate sandy soil and dry weather conditions, and are ideal for cool, humid climates.
 However, fine fescue has a relatively low foot traffic tolerance and is not recommended for sports fields.